Definition

 About Choose Wisely Group

 Susan brings dedication and excellence to her role as a Realtor®, consistently demonstrating her commitment through impressive results.
-She has worked in real estate since 2000 and has achieved recognition in the top 1% of Realtors® nationwide, earning the respect and trust of both clients and colleagues.
+She has worked in real estate since 2000 and has achieved recognition in the top 1% of Realtors® nationwide.

-If you're looking to buy or sell a home or have any questions about the McLean, VA real estate market, contact Choose Wisely Group today.
+If you're looking to buy or sell a home or have any questions about the McLean, VA real estate market, contact us today.